chobble-mirror/marky-t/src/pages/thank-you.md

 ---
-title: Thank You!
+heading_text: Thank You!
-heading: Thank You!
+meta_title: Thank You!
 ---

 # Thank You!